 Tucson Rodeo & Parade

-The Cologuard Classic, a PGA TOUR Champions Tour event, is played at Omni Tucson National Resort on its famed Catalina Course, a popular PGA venue since the 1960s.
+The Cologuard Classic, a PGA TOUR Champions Tour event, is played at the La Paloma Country Club at the Westin La Paloma Resort.
 The 78-player field features legends of pro golf who compete for a $1.7 million purse.
 The event’s no-cut format includes three days of competition with players participating in pro-am events.

 Tucson Festival of Books